DasMonkey/MindlyAI/README.md

 - ✅ Keyboard shortcuts (Esc to close)

 ### 📝 Grammar Checker
-Real-time grammar and spelling corrections as you type:
+Real-time grammar and spelling corrections as you type using Chrome's Built-in Proofreader API:

 **How it works:**
 1. Type in any text field